awahlig/tailscale-serve-proxy/README.md

 services:
   proxy:
     image: ghcr.io/awahlig/tailscale-serve-proxy:latest
-    # hostname specifies what the name of the machine on the
+    # `hostname` specifies what the name of the machine on the
-    # Tailnet is going to be
+    # Tailnet is going to be.
     hostname: myapp
     volumes:
       # Tailscale state must be preserved.